-- one to two storeys high with no setback.

-- The eastern portion of the northern side has undergone comprehensive redevelopment in the past decade to include the Southside Central Shopping Centre.
-The Shopping Centre is built in a modern style and backs onto the station platform creating visibility and access issues.

-- pedestrian movement difficult.
+- Buildings along the western portion of the northern side are generally one to two storeys high with no setback. - The eastern portion of the northern side has undergone comprehensive redevelopment in the past decade to include the Southside Central Shopping Centre.
+The Shopping Centre is built in a modern style and backs onto the station platform creating visibility and access issues. - The associated retail car parking fronts Princes Highway and makes pedestrian movement difficult.